 Who needs to register for a Delaware DBA?

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.
 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which doesn’t get registered in Delaware.
 Using the owner’s name for the business name works for many self-employed business owners, however many entrepreneurs want to operate under a distinct and brandable business name.
-In addition, some banks will require one in order to open a business bank account.
+In addition, some banks will require one to open a business bank account.

 A corporation and Limited Liability Company won’t typically register for a Delaware DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Delaware corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a Delaware corporation or Limited Liability Company without forming another entity.

 Steps to Register a Delaware Trade Name?